firebase/firebase-cpp-sdk/release_build_files/readme.md

 ## Release Notes
 ### Upcoming Release
 -   Changes
-    - Remote Config (Desktop): Fixed handling of time zones on Windows to work regardless of system language.
+    - Remote Config (Desktop): Fixed handling of time zones on Windows when the time zone name in the current system language contains an accented character or apostrophe.
 This adds a requirement for applications using Remote Config on Windows desktop to link the "icu.dll" system library.

 ### 11.1.0
 -   Changes